ooshhub/r20customCompendium/README.md

 1. Mini Icon - this can be dragged left and right to desired position.
 In case the main UI somehow gets lost at sea, a double-right-click on this Icon will restore the UI to the middle of the screen with a preset height.
 2. Header & Minimise Button - The frame can be dragged around by the Header.
 Double-click the Header to collapse the frame.
 Click the Minimise Button to close the main UI.
 Left-clicking the Mini Icon at the top of the canvas will restore the frame.

+The main frame cant be resized via the bottom-right corner.
+The resize handle currently won't display in Chrome (known bug).

 ## GM controls:
 These controls are GM-only and hidden from players.